okfn/messytables/doc/index.rst

 ===========================================

 Tabular data as published on the web is often not well formatted and structured.
-Messytables tries to use heuristical approaches to detect and fix errors in the data.
+Messytables tries to detect and fix errors in the data.
 Typical examples include:

+* Finding the header of a table when there are explanations and text fragments in the first few rows of the table.
 * Guessing the type of columns in CSV data.
-* Finding the header of a table when there are explanations and text fragments in the first few rows of the table.

 This library provides data structures and some heuristics to fix these problems and read a wide number of different tabular